oomlout/oomlout_oomp_builder/navigation/electronic/ic/lga_12_pin_2_mm_x_2_mm/sensor/accelerometer/sensortek/stk8321/part/readme.md

-# Electronic Ic Lga 12 Pin 2 Mm X 2 Mm Sensor Accelerometer Sensortek Stk8321
+# Electronic IC Lga 12 Pin 2 mm X 2 mm Sensor Accelerometer Sensortek Stk8321

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base